aryangaikwadgit/Contract_Analyzer/README.md

 ## Why Contract Analyzer

 Employment contracts are full of dense, one-sided legal language.
 Most people sign without fully understanding clauses around IP assignment, non-competes, termination terms, or confidentiality.
-Contract Analyzer breaks the contract down clause by clause, scores each one against a curated employment-law knowledge base, and tells you — in plain language — what to watch out for and how to push back.
+Contract Analyzer breaks the contract down clause by clause, scores each one against a curated employment-law knowledge base, and tells you, in plain language, what to watch out for and how to push back.

 ## Features